I read an interesting post the other day from CorporateMonkey about children in the workforce and its relative cultural appropriateness.

 At what point is the cost too high to defend the ends justifying the means?

 American capitalism has certainly had its growing pains.
-Some idea are just plain wrong, like slavery.
+Some ideas are just plain wrong, like slavery.
 But does our evolving conscience mean that struggling countries need implement our playbook right out of the gate?
 Is something like a living wage a right or a goal?

 P.S.
 I just realized this might be too edgy for the PF community.